 To doubt is human.
 It is natural.
 It is a direct result of being who we are – finite creatures seeking to understand things beyond ourselves.
 It is inevitable that we will doubt.
 It is inevitable that we will question and wonder and be unsure.

 Scripture is full of people with questions and doubts.
 Gideon asked God for a sign because he was afraid (Judges 6).
 Hannah pled with God for a son with the kind of pain and emotion that only comes from fear and doubt (1 Samuel 1).
 Job lost everything and wondered aloud why such a thing would happen.
 The Psalms overflow with prayers asking where God is, when he will return, has he forgotten his people, and more.
 The prophets lament and mourn and wonder when God will rescue.
 Thomas did not know how to believe in Jesus’ resurrection until he saw him in the flesh (John 20).

 To doubt is human.
 It is how we respond when we doubt that determines whether it is a sin.
 You can doubt in a way that draws you closer to faith in God or you can doubt in a way that undermines and dissolves your faith.
-We will study this further in coming sessions.

 This is an excerpt from my small group study titled Help My Unbelief: Why Doubt is Not the Enemy of Faith.
 Learn more about the study, additional resources, and how you can use it with your group at lifeway.com/helpmyunbelief.